Preventing unlawful insider trading: disclosure and trading guidelines

 1. Transactions involving the Company’s securities are prohibited at all times if you have knowledge of material nonpublic information about the Company.
 Transactions in the Company’s securities are prohibited until the close of the first full trading day after public disclosure of material nonpublic information.
 In general, information is “public” if it has been widely disseminated to the public, for example, through major newswires or filing with the SEC.
 If you have any questions on whether information has been publicly disclosed, please discuss with a Monitor.

-2. Bona fide gifts of Company securities are generally excluded from the restrictions of this policy, however, such gifts are subject to reporting for Executive Officers and Board Directors and are therefore subject to pre-transaction review as set forth under "Additional Rules Applicable to Form 4 Filers”.
+2. Bona fide gifts of Company securities are generally excluded from the restrictions of this policy; however, such gifts are subject to reporting for Executive Officers and Board Directors and are therefore subject to pre-transaction review as set forth under "Additional Rules Applicable to Form 4 Filers and LT Members” below.

 DESIGNATED EMPLOYEES & BOARD DIRECTORS: